The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 The lesson is that the ability to adapt quickly is critical.
 For some time now, we have been talking about building out in-house capability in innovation and renovation, marketing, category management, and go-to-market capabilities for better data-driven insights and faster decision-making, and you are beginning to see the benefits coming through in the marketplace.

 From the growth, we are seeing our condiments and sauces portfolio in most every markets we're in, given we have been working at this the longest.
-To other big bet innovations, renovations, and white space, such as frozen meals and snacks in United States and Planters in China.
+To other big bet innovations, renovations, and whitespace, such as frozen meals and snacks in United States and Planters in China.
 To the stability and improvement in market share trends, we are seeing developed markets like the United States, Canada, Western Europe, and Australia.

 In the past several weeks, we have taken a detailed steps to make sure that Kraft Heinz is organizing resources in a way that puts intense focus on our biggest opportunities.
 We are making these changes based on our culture of meritocracy and ownership.
 You probably have seen our public announcements promoting George Zoghbi to Strategic Adviser, Paulo Basilio to U.S. Zone President, and David Knopf to CFO.